Submersion of Japan

-Submersion of Japan (日本沈没, Nihon Chinbotsu) is a Japanese disaster film directed by Shiro Moritani in 1973.
+Submersion of Japan (日本沈没, Nihon Chinbotsu) is a Japanese disaster film directed by Shirō Moritani in 1973.
 It is based on the 1973 novel Japan Sinks by Sakyo Komatsu.
 The film stars Keiju Kobayashi, Hiroshi Fujioka and Ayumi Ishida.

 Plot

 Geophysicist Dr. Tadokoro and Onodera Toshio take the submarine Wadatsumi-1 to the Ogasawara Islands, in order to investigate tremors in the seafloor.
 They discover that the land mass of the Japanese islands is collapsing into the Japan Trench.

 Afterward, Onodera is introduced to Abe Reiko, and the two become lovers.
 Relaxing on the beach, they witness an eruption of Mount Amagi.
 A meeting of government officials, including Prime Minister Yamamoto, focuses on assessing the disaster.
 Tadokoro warns that more eruptions and earthquakes are imminent, but his claims are rejected as alarmist.
 He later meets with a mysterious wealthy man named Mr. Watari, who agrees to fund the doctor's research expeditions.
 With this funding, he develops a course of action to address a nationwide earthquake disaster.
 During a meeting to secure a research submarine from France, Mount Kirishima erupts.

 Onodera leaves his job as a submarine pilot to help Tadokoro full-time.
 Further research verifies that the Japanese archipelago will be pulled into the ocean.
 This is immediately followed by a massive earthquake in Tokyo causing immense damage and 3,000,000 deaths.

 Three months later, Tokyo is slowly recovering.
 Yamamoto, who lost his wife in the earthquake, works closely with Watari and Tadokoro's team.
 Their assessment is that another even larger earthquake is on the horizon.

 Tadokoro and his team meet with Watari at his secluded mountainside home.
 Tadokoro reveals his two-phase plan: D1-investigating seismic activity in the Japan Trench, and D2-an evacuation of the Japanese islands.
 Yamamoto negotiates with countries to accept refugees.
 Watari describes three options for Plan D2.
 One is the formation of a new country, a second is immigration and integration into other countries, and a third is a non-response that means passive acceptance of Japan's fate.
 Onodera, drunk and agonizing over the public's ignorance of the impending disaster, meets Reiko for the first time since the Tokyo earthquake.